 The sp_execute_external_script statement takes a single input dataset as an argument, and ordinarily, this comes from the result of an SQL query.
 Many types of input can be supplied, however, and you can even pass a trained ML model as a variable!
-Stored procedures can return the ever popular Python Pandas dataframe (Pandas is the Python library which provides Excel-like data formats, which are especially convenient for ML tabular data apps).
+Stored procedures can return the ever-popular Python Pandas data frame (Pandas is the Python library that provides Excel-like data formats, which are especially convenient for ML tabular data apps).
 And you can also output scalars and trained models or generate plots.
 These are some of the common features which we will explore here.

 In the code above, the InputDataSet name can be changed with the following line:

 To change the input and output headings, we can follow this example: